HPF PASSIVE FILTER

 So for filter , use the mono jack of the Y cable

-Use the stereo jack > INS of the mixing desk
+Use the stereo jack patched to the INSERT of mixing desk

 Pop & Click & Noise